Burj Jumeira: Dubai announces 550m supertall tower

 If some of its features sound similar to the Burj Khalifa -- the world's tallest building at 2,716 feet (828 meters) high -- the Burj Jumeria will also be covered in a digital display capable of lighting up the tower.

-When it breaks ground it will join 13 other "supertall" -- 300 meter (984 feet) or more -- structures currently under construction in Dubai according to the Council on Tall Buildings and Urban Habitat.
+When it breaks ground it will join 13 other "supertall" -- 300 meter (984 feet) or more -- structures under construction in Dubai according to the Council on Tall Buildings and Urban Habitat.

 Five miles east of the Burj Khalifa, Dubai Creek Tower is mid-construction and when completed will be the tallest tower in the world at 3,045 feet (928 meters).
 Around the Santiago Calatrava-designed tower will be multiple new residential towers along with Dubai Square Mall, a $2 billion tech-driven mega-mall the size of 100 soccer fields.

-Meydan One, southeast of the Burj Khalifa, is also in construction and is projected to include a mall, the world's longest indoor ski slope and a 2,335 foot (711 meter) high residential tower called Dubai One Tower.
+Meydan One, southeast of the Burj Khalifa, is also in construction and is projected to include a mall, the world's longest indoor ski slope and a 2,335-foot (711 meter) high residential tower called Dubai One Tower.
 Last December developer Meydan told local news the mall was still on track for a 2020 launch.

 Dubai Holding chairman His Excellency Abdulla Ahmed Al Habbai said Burj Jumeria and Downtown Jumeira would "enhance Dubai's tourism offering by adding another icon to the Emirate's portfolio of unique attractions."